netdata/netdata/aclk/README.md

 New Netdata Cloud features will be implemented on top of ACLK-NG only.
 ACLK Legacy is therefore kept as a fallback in case some users have issues.

-ACLK Legacy is planned to be removed in following releases!
+> Note: ACLK Legacy will be removed in following releases!
+> Update your ACLK configuration to ACLK-NG to prevent any disruptions.

 ### Improvements of ACLK-NG over Legacy are:
 - No dependency on custom patched `libmosquitto` (no bundling of libraries).
 Which should remove obstacles many GNU/Linux distribution package maintainers had trying to provide Netdata with Cloud support